Dandy Ace: Reception

-The PC and Xbox One versions of Dandy Ace received generally favorable reviews according to review aggregator Metacritic.
+The Windows and Xbox One versions of Dandy Ace received generally favorable reviews according to review aggregator Metacritic.
 Donovan Erskine from Shack News praised Dandy Ace's art style, sense of humour and use of color.
 Erskine found the game to be challenging with its roguelike mechanics and selection of enemies, but noted the versatility of the card combat system and the freedom it offers players with the customization of card loadouts for their preferred playstyle.
 CD-Action similarly lauded the game's roguelike gameplay, appealing aesthetic and combat system.
 Nicola Armondi from Multiplayer.it highlighted the game's emphasis on skill management as its core mechanic, which should be appealing to fans of the rogue-lite subgenre.
 Virginia Paravani from Eurogamer Italy noted that Dandy Ace has interesting gameplay that suffers from poor narration, and drew an unfavorable comparison to other roguelike games like Hades and Dead Cells.